simonwmatthews/pyMelt_multinest/README.md

 ## Citing pyMelt and pyMelt_MultiNest

-Please cite the pyMelt preprint, hosted on EarthArXiv.
-The latest release is v1.960.
+Please cite the pyMelt manuscript in Volcanica.
+The latest release is v2.0.

-Matthews, S., Wong, K., & Gleeson, M. L. M. (2022).
-PyMelt: An extensible Python engine for mantle melting calculations. https://eartharxiv.org/repository/view/3101/
+Matthews, S., Wong, K. and Gleeson, M. (2022) “pyMelt: An extensible Python engine for mantle melting calculations”, Volcanica, 5(2), pp. 469–475. doi: 10.30909/vol.05.02.469475.

-An example of pyMelt_MultiNest in use (with pyMelt v1.0) can be found in the following manuscript:
+Examples of pyMelt_MultiNest in use (with pyMelt v.1.960 and v1.0 respectively) can be found in the following manuscripts:

+Wong, K., Ferguson, D., Matthews, S., Morgan, D., Tadesse, A. Z., Sinetebeb, Y., & Yirgu, G. (2022).
+Exploring rift geodynamics in Ethiopia through olivine-spinel Al-exchange thermometry and rare-earth element distributions.
+Earth and Planetary Science Letters, 597, 117820. https://doi.org/10.1016/j.epsl.2022.117820

 Matthews, S., Wong, K., Shorttle, O., Edmonds, M., & Maclennan, J. (2021).
-Do olivine crystallization temperatures faithfully record mantle temperature variability?
-Geochemistry, Geophysics, Geosystems. https://doi.org/10.1029/2020GC009157
+Do olivine crystallization temperatures faithfully record mantle temperature variability?.
+Geochemistry, Geophysics, Geosystems, 22(4), e2020GC009157. https://doi.org/10.1029/2020GC009157

 If pyMelt is used with pyMultinest, please additionally cite the following papers which detail the development and introduction of MultiNest and pyMultinest: